zapabob/ROCm/docs/deploy/linux/index.md

 # Deploy ROCm on Linux

-Please start with the [Quick Start Linux](quick_start) or follow the detailed instructions below.
+Please start with {doc}`/deploy/linux/quick_start` or follow the detailed instructions below.

 ::::{grid} 2 3 3 3
 :gutter: 1